Katamori/sparatiro/README.md

 For security and usability reasons, "unindexed" pages (HTML files with name not appearing in the index) won't be rendered by Sparatiro.

+**Important!** By its inherent nature, Sparatiro supports only top-level articles (`<your-access>/<article-name>`) and the only means of going deeper is namespaces.
+Every tool is built around the idea of it.

 ## Development